Anurag-Wagh/Hospital-Dashboard/README.md

 The dashboard can be easily customized by modifying the CSS styles or extending the JavaScript functionality to meet specific hospital requirements.

-## 📝 License

-This project is released under the MIT License.

 ---